fyfster/diagnostics/README.md

 # 🚗 Vehicle Telemetry Platform

-This is a real-time vehicle monitoring platform built with a Laravel + MySQL backend and a Raspberry Pi-based client that collects OBD-II car data via Bluetooth and sends it via GSM to a custom API endpoint.
+This is a real-time vehicle monitoring project with a Laravel + MySQL backend and a Raspberry Pi-based client that collects OBD-II car data via Bluetooth and sends it via GSM to a custom API endpoint.

 ---